 The best is to get neither emotional nor smart with a sitter.
 Your task is to listen and see things clearly.

 The other source comes from the Romanian context.
-Among other orally transmitted traditional reading methods, there’s a little known book by Madame Clara, Secretele Tarotului LeNormand, unfortunately not available in print and not translated.
+Among other orally transmitted traditional reading methods, there’s a little known book by Madame Clara, Secretele Tarotului LeNormand, unfortunately not available in print and not translated (my guess is that this is a plagiarized text – back in history one simply did this more blatantly than one does now – as some of the method/meanings list is conspicuously close to L’Oracle Parfait, itself also a ‘copy’.

-What I want to offer here is a concatenation of traditional meanings for the houses combined with what I believe is useful.
+Be that as it may.
+What I want to offer here is a concatenation of ‘traditional’ meanings for the houses (aka the master method of Sephariel) combined with what I believe is useful.

 Since I am at it, I’ll offer as well health and time associations.
 If people ask health question, I prognosticate, and ofter deliver statements such as these: ‘It looks like it’s hormonal’ (Lily), or ‘the hips are not all right’ (Anchor), ‘act now’, or ‘wait a month.’